CodeYourFuture/syllabus-archive/node-db/lesson1.md

 > The wizard asks you for the following information: `name`, `version`, `description`, `main`, `test`, `repository`, `keywords`, `author`, `license` - do you understand all of them?

-At the endo of the wizard, you should see a new file called `package.json` in your project's folder.
+At the end of the wizard, you should see a new file called `package.json` in your project's folder.

 Here is an example `package.json` file for a project called [Passport](https://github.com/jaredhanson/passport/blob/master/package.json).

 # What is JSON?

-JSON is a type of file for structuring data in a readable way.
+JSON (JavaScript Object Notation) is a type of file for structuring data in a human-readable way.
 It is also a really popular format for sending data across the web.
 JSON is a string representation of a Javascript object.
 JSON objects convert really easily to Javascript objects, and vice versa, with `JSON.parse()` and `JSON.stringify()`.

 ```javascript